RoslyndWilliams/Install-and-Configure-the-File-Server-Role/README.md

 <h3>Tip</h3>

--  In case you need to restart the server after finishing the installation, check the box on the Confirmation screen that says "Restart the destination server automatically if required."
-As a warning, the server will restart after isntallation without further warning, so ensure no files or services are being remotely accessed at the tim eof the restart, otherwise the person working on th eremote file will lose server connectivity--and possibly lose any cahgnes they made to the document.
+     -  A word of advice: if you’re going to turn this option on, make sure you do it after hours when nobody is using the server.
+For example, someone might have a file open on the server that they’re actively editing.
+Suppose we turn the option on to automatically restart the server after the roles have been installed.
+In that case, we will break the connection between the workstation and the server.
+Somebody will lose their work, especially if they forgot to save it.